Should you show dates on blog posts?

 Dates on evergreen content

 Some time ago, I wrote an article about how and why bloggers should be publishing evergreen content.
 In it, I said, get rid of the date on a post.

-It is not difficult, as all it takes to publish evergreen content is to write timeless content and hide the publishing date with a little CSS code.
+It is not difficult, as all it takes to publish evergreen content is to write timeless content.
+Then hide the publishing dates on blogs with a little CSS code.

 Then the penny dropped

-I was doing a Google search for a little WordPress issue I wanted to solve, and by habit, I changed the search setting to, The Past Year, as I don’t like having search results showing hundreds of very old listings, as they are sure to be out of date.
+By habit, I changed the search setting to The Past Year.
+I don’t like getting search results showing hundreds of very old listings.
+They are sure to be out of date.

 Anyway, back to my Google search and my chance moment of clarity.

 An adage came to my mind: don’t do as I do, do as I say.

 Or, in other words, how can I be so hypocritical about this content date stamp issue?
 I’m hiding this information from my site’s readers.